GaloisInc/HARDENS/tests/README.md

 make
 ```

-Some tests have a large number of cases.
+Some tests have a large number of cases (e.g., scenarios 4 and 5a both
+have 4,096 cases and takes days to run).
 As the implementation and
 tests are symmetric, you can do a quick sanity run by setting the
 `QUICK` environment variable, i.e.: